Potato Soup Ayurveda Style

 1 stalk leek or 1 bunch garlic chives

-1 bunch either fresh coriander, parsley or basil
+1 bunch of either fresh coriander, parsley or basil

 Tempering: